 The importance of the supervisory committee to a student's graduate program cannot be emphasized too strongly.
 The supervisory committee has responsibility for approving the student's academic program; preparing and evaluating the qualifying (comprehensive) examination; approving the thesis or dissertation prospectus and the thesis or dissertation itself; and administering and judging the final oral examination.
 Decisions concerning program requirements, examination, and the thesis/dissertation are made by majority vote of the supervisory committee.
-It is expected that all members of the supervisory committee will be present in order to hold any formal meeting which may result in an official supervisory committee action.
-Circumstances can exist, however, that make this expectation an unreasonable burden on the candidate or committee.
-In those cases, the supervisory committee chair will consult with the Director of Graduate Studies to arrange an alternative that still provides for full participation by the majority of the committee.
+It is expected that all members of the supervisory committee will be present in order to hold any formal meeting which may result in an official supervisory committee chair will consult with the Director of Graduate Studies to arrange an alternative that still provides for full participation by the majority of the committee.